 Search the library

-Library Catalogue: search for resources in the Carey Library only.
+Library Catalogue : allows users to search resources within the Carey Library catalogue only.

 Contact the library for assistance with locating and accessing resources (including e-resources), for loan enquiries, and for general library information.